winitzki/scall/tutorial/programming_dhall.md

 Termination is assured because we specify a limit for the recursion depth in advance.
 This function will be used later in this book when implementing the `zip` method for Church-encoded type constructors.

-For now, let us see an example of using `hylo_Nat`.
+For now, let us see some examples of using `hylo_Nat`.

 #### Example: the Egyptian division algorithm